mikenicholson/passport-jwt/README.md

   parameter and returns either the JWT as a string or *null*.
 See [Extracting the JWT from the request](#extracting-the-jwt-from-the-request) for more details.
+* `checkIfProviderWorksTimeout`: The amount of time to wait before the secretOrKeyProvider should callback, Can be set to -1 to disable checking if the provider works.
 * `issuer`: (LEGACY) If defined the token issuer (iss) will be verified against this value.
 * `audience`: (LEGACY) If defined, the token audience (aud) will be verified against